 It's Green Week at Byrdie HQ, which means we'll be highlighting stories about natural beauty, sustainability, and all things eco.
 Sometimes, even seemingly small (and easy!) decisions can add up to a huge impact on our environment.

 The horrible truth is that there are 25 trillion pieces of plastic debris in the ocean.
-And, as it stands, 75 percent of waste in the USA is recyclable, but only 30 percent of it is actually being recycled, according to Rubicon, so it's either ending up in landfill or in the oceans.
+And, as it stands, more than 268 million tons of municipal solid waste is generated, but only 35% of that is actually being recycled or composted, according to the Environmental Protection Agency, so the rest is ending up in landfills or in the ocean.

 Shopping consciously and with sustainability in mind doesn't need to be hard.
 Whether you want to limit your plastic usage, start recycling, or take a more edited approach to your beauty consumption, here are seven ways to give your beauty routine a sustainable makeover.